nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 to satisfy all constraints.

-The meaning of a constraint like `('a: 'b) @ P` is that, starting from the point P, the lifetime `'a` must include all points that are reachable without leaving the lifetime `'b`.
-The implementation [does a depth-first search starting from P][dfs]; the search stops if we exit the lifetime `'b`.
+The meaning of a constraint like `('a: 'b) @ P` is that, starting from the point P, the lifetime `'a` must include all points in `'b` that are reachable from the point P. The implementation [does a depth-first search starting from P][dfs]; the search stops if we exit the lifetime `'b`.
 Otherwise, for each point we find, we add it to `'a`.